Laure (1976)

 • A newly shot interview with producer Ovidio Assonitis who goes into detail about the film's origins and production.
 He speaks strongly accented English, subtitles might have been helpful.
 (15m)

-• Interviews with Annie Belle (audio only) and Al Cliver, from a different DVD of the film - in Italian with subs, they talk about the film and their careers in general.
+• Interviews with Annie Belle (audio only) and Al Cliver, from a different DVD of the film, they talk about the film and their careers in general - in Italian with English subtitles.
 (15m)

 Other regions?
 Also available on DVD from Japan.